 Thin nitrocellulose lacquer finish

 Nitro finishes are sometimes referred to as super-thin, super-light finishes that mimic the patina of aged vintage guitars.
 The procedure is costly since it takes weeks to complete.
 The wood breathes better with a thin nitrocellulose finish that thins out with time.
-Therefore, many people believe that the best tone finish is a satin finish.
+Therefore, many believe the best tone finish is a satin finish.

 Three-way switch: found on most guitars with two pickups, it regulates which pickups are active—typical switching positions are 1) bridge pickup, 2) bridge and neck pickups, 3) neck pickup.